 If our third-party licensees succeed in bringing our product candidates to the market, they may not be considered cost effective, and reimbursement to the patient may not be available or may not be sufficient to allow our licensees to sell the products on a competitive basis.
 In both the United States and elsewhere, sales of medical products and treatments are dependent, in part, on the availability of coverage and adequate reimbursement from third-party payors, such as government and private insurance plans.
 Significant uncertainty exists as to the coverage and reimbursement status of any products for which our licensees may obtain regulatory approval.
-Even if coverage is available, the associated reimbursement rate may not be adequate for us and our licensees to cover related costs.
-Additionally, coverage and reimbursement policies for drug products can differ significantly from payor to payor as there is no uniform policy of coverage and reimbursement for drug products among third-party payors in the United States.
+Even if coverage and reimbursement policies for drug products can differ significantly from payor to payor as there is no uniform policy of coverage and reimbursement for drug products among third-party payors in the United States.
 Therefore, the process of obtaining coverage and reimbursement is often time-consuming and costly.